Last updated on November 3rd, 2022 at 05:31 am

-You can use the refresh functionality of DFP to auto-refresh ads from SSPs, Ad networks or Ad Exchange ad tags.
-If you’re using Ad Exchange ads, then the refresh interval should be anywhere between 30, 60, 90, 120, 180, 240, 360 seconds and needs to be declared by an ADX rule.
-Otherwise, this would constitute a policy violation.
-Generally, once you’ve the auto-refresh ads setup, you can then declare them as auto-refresh.
-With other ad networks, you can also refresh the ads at specific intervals.
-We suggest to keep the auto-refresh interval between 60-120 seconds.
+You can use the refresh function of DFP to auto-refresh ads from SSPs, Ad networks, or Ad Exchange ad tags. f you’re using Ad Exchange ads, then the refresh interval should be anywhere between 30, 60, 90, 120, 180, 240, and 360 seconds and needs to be declared by an ADX rule. therwise, this would constitute a policy violation. enerally, once you have the auto-refresh ads set up, you can then declare them as auto-refresh. ith other ad networks, you can also refresh the ads at specific intervals. e suggest keeping the auto-refresh interval between 60-120 seconds.

 Can I Refresh AdSense Ads?

-Please make sure that you DO NOT serve AdSense ads on such positions.
-As per Google AdSense policy, refreshing an AdSense ad can terminate your Google AdSense account.
-You can however, refresh AdX ads but you need to have an approved sub-ADX account for that and declare the existence of such ads in the line item.
+Please make sure that you DO NOT serve AdSense ads on such positions. s per Google AdSense policy, refreshing an AdSense ad can terminate your Google AdSense account. ou can, however, refresh AdX ads, but you need to have an approved sub-ADX account for that and declare the existence of such ads in the line item.